 - Ask the tower to turn lights up to high intensity.

 It was a long day of flying.
 We started in Albuquerque, landed in Dodge City for fuel (and a Dairy Queen stop).
-Then we continued on to Lawrence, Kansas, where we walked the campus (Kansas State) a little, and had BBQ (sort of required for Kansas).
+Then we continued on to Lawrence, Kansas, where we walked the campus (Kansas University) a little, and had BBQ (sort of required for Kansas).
 The flight to our last stop, Indianapolis, planned at three hours twenty-five minutes, so we were going to stop near St. Louis for fuel.
 Once we were aloft and picked up a tail wind, it looked like two hours forty minutes, which was possible (although a stretch) on our fuel.
 So we decided to press on, which would save us the time of the stop and required minimum ground time.

 The boys were napping, reading, and I think playing a game or two.
 So they were fine with continuing on.
 It was going to be a little after ten o’clock when we were arriving and we would just grab a room at the Crowne Plaza across the street from the FBO and be back in the sky right after breakfast.
 (We have yet to visit the city of Indianapolis yet, but we have stopped there a number of times.)